tanner-johnson2718/MEME_OS_3/README.md

     * Execution?
 * ... etc ...

 We will repeat this type of questioning and digging for increasingly complicated boiler plate C and linux code.
-The goal here being make precise and rigorious the exact system processes we take for granted while programming and use this type of "playing" or "exploring" as a mechanism for understanding how linux works.
+The goal here being make precise and rigorious the exact system processes we take for granted while programming and use this type of "playing" or "exploring" as a mechanism for understanding how linux works, starting from hello world.

 To keep projected well bounded we will implace the following contraints)